MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 # Manage GDPR data subject requests in Yammer Enterprise

 As a verified admin, you can erase a user from Yammer to comply with a [General Data Protection Regulation (GDPR) data subject request](https://go.microsoft.com/fwlink/?linkid=874693).
 When you erase a user, personally identifying information about the user is removed.
 This does not remove the user's messages or files.
-You can review a user's messages and files, and decide which ones to delete.
+You can review a user's messages and files in order to decide which ones to delete.
 Any content associated with the user that remains will be identified with an ID, but not with the user's name.

 > [!IMPORTANT]
 > Before deleting data or erasing a user to honor a GDPR data subject request, your network data retention setting must be set to **Hard Delete**.